Fatemeh-Ghodratian/frontend-mentorship-challenge-04/README.md

 # frontend-mentorship-challenge-04
-developing WILDING site using Sass
+developing WILDING website using Sass for styling this project is designed for Desktop View and doesn't need to be responsive.